na-na-hi/renget/archive/aui3u.md

 ```
 !!!warning comments
 * ==**MAIN**== assigns `Assistant`'s goal and enforces the roles;
-* `...based on My Little Pony: Friendship Is Magic (MLP)` is placed here to reinforce to use MLP lingo and lore from the get-go. **obviously remove it if you are not a ponyfag or if your card is not MLP-related**. you can replace that line with another franchise to help Claude to get hints and cue, for example, *...based on Resident Evil franchise* or *...based on Euphoria anime*;
+* it was *originally* written for `/mlp/`...
+I think you can tell. `...based on (MLP)` is placed here to reinforce to use MLP lingo and lore from the get-go. **obviously remove it if you are not a ponyfag or if your card is not MLP-related**. you can replace that line with another franchise to help Claude to get hints and cue, for example, *...based on Resident Evil franchise* or *...based on Euphoria anime*;
 * Claude perfectly well reads both `Assistant` and `AI` labels. you shall use `Assistant: ` while pretending to have a dialogue with it, but for general instructions a simple `AI` is sufficient;
 * we use the word *platonic* to steer Claude away from dicking you right on spot. by using this word we reinforce AI to keep relationships between characters neutral. it doesn't work if `{{char}}` is already horny by default (*via greetings or defs*) or when `{{user}}` is actively seeking romance. overall it is a low-tier instruction. if you want just a good dicking then replace *platonic* with *sadomic* (*I am half-joking*);
 * announcing that we are writing `story` instead of `roleplay` makes AI to use a better data-bank: instead of cheap fanfics it steers towards better quality prose where characters ain't trying to fuck each other 24/7 ...it shall lead to loss of cringe roleplay charm like *bad hentai quote*, but reduce the general lewdness. also, assigning the task to *write a story* steers Claude towards outputting more characters(letters) per message. feel free to replace *story* with *roleplay* and see how different Claude will act;